victormanuelfrancodev/circularmenu/README.md

 ### Contributions to this package are welcome.

 If you find a bug or have a suggestion, please open an issue or a pull request.

+For more information, please refer to our [CONTRIBUTING](CONTRIBUTING.md)